mahmudindes/rwmod-medicalsystemexpansion/README.md

 # Medical System Expansion
 **Not Just Another Prostheses Mod**.
 An expansion of vanilla medical system and how they work.
 Adds full featured prosthesis that uses vanilla standard and integration with another mod.
-New Prosthesis System allows you to install prosthetic modules on installed prosthesis.

 ## Main Features
-- Installed prostheses can keep there child parts.
-Now you don't get missing fingers when installed hand prosthesis or missing toes when installed foot prosthesis.
+- Installed prosthesis can keep its child parts.
+In vanilla or other mod, if you install prosthesis part like peg leg then you lost its foot and toe.
-- New exclusive body part system and it's modules.
-Allows you to install prosthetic modules on installed prosthesis.
+- Exclusive body part system framework and it's modules.
+This allows you to install prosthetic modules on installed prosthesis.

-**This two main features only work on bionic and archotech body parts**.
-It doesn't make sense to me for basic and simple body parts can have this features.
+**Note that above two main features only work on bionic and archotech prosthesis**.
+It's not make sense to me if basic and simple body parts can have this features.
 - New organ transplant rejection, prosthesis limb and bone adaptation system, and implant complication.
 Some of this is never done by another mod.

-This mod not really that OP. **Raider chance to spawn with prostheses parts and implants now higher and also have same part system feature**.
+This mod not really that OP. **Raider chance to spawn with prostheses parts and implants now higher and also have same feature.**
+- Exclusive implant system framework.
+Prosthesis part that support this can install implant on installed prosthesis part. of course there's a limit of how many implant can be installed on installed prosthesis part.
+- Fixed vanilla bug where installed basic or simple prosthetic parts can naturally heal.
+Now you don't get your installed hook hand naturally healed.

 ###### All Other Features
 - New research projects.